-The Department of Theatre Arts offers a pre-professional training program emphasizing the practical aspects of theatre and the importance of process.
+Theatre Arts offers a pre-professional training program emphasizing the practical aspects of theatre and the importance of process.
 It is the belief of the faculty that the training process must prepare students for the real world of theatre.
 Faculty teaching in the Theatre Arts program are experienced working professionals.
 Based on the belief that theatre is both an art form and a business, the curriculum provides a strong undergraduate foundation in theatre performance, design, production, and literature.

-The Department of Theatre Arts at LaGrange College is committed to providing students with the tools necessary to function as complete artists and creative, self-realized individuals by combining pre-professional theatrical training with a strong liberal arts curriculum.
+The Theatre Arts program at LaGrange College is committed to providing students with the tools necessary to function as complete artists and creative, self-realized individuals by combining preprofessional theatrical training with a strong liberal arts curriculum.

 Faculty are dedicated to the development of students' abilities to think critically and creatively and to the enhancement of their communication skills.
 A combination of classroom training and realized production work provides a supportive, invigorating environment for the collaborative and creative process.